pyeventsourcing/eventsourcing/README.md

 to evolve the state of the aggregate object.
 The event object is then appended to a list of pending events internal to the aggregate object.
 The pending events can be collected and stored, and used again later to reconstruct the current state of the aggregate.
-Collecting storing aggregate events, and reconstructing aggregates from stored events is the responsibility of the library's `Application` class.
+Collecting and storing aggregate events, and reconstructing aggregates from stored events, are responsibilities of the library's `Application` class.

 The example below defines an event-sourced application `Worlds`.